wirethingproject/punchguard-poc/README.md

-# punchguard
+# PunchGuard - Decentralized p2p behind NAT.

-Decentralized p2p behind NAT.
+This project's goal is to establish peer-to-peer connections between devices that are behind NAT in the simplest way possible without the need to use a service that has a login or to manage a public facing server.

 ## Security warning